Kaisa-Marysia/Fireshonks/html/README.md

 You are free to use the Project in any other project (even commercial projects) as long as the copyright header is left intact.

+# Python Webserver
+You can execute `python -m http.server 9999` in the folder where the index.html is located.
+This makes the belly band accessible under https://127.0.0.1:9999/index.html?start=1000&end=5000&day=2&track=3